shirish93/CoLing/README.md

   * Cooccurence of castes according to activities?
   * Gendered words, and the relationship between gendered pronouns and neighboring words
   * More stuff here.

+##Work in Progress

+* Using ~5 million Nepali tweets to train a word2vec model/use lessons from running experiments.